 2012-13: Genoway spent his second pro season in the AHL — skating for Minnesota's AHL affiliate in Houston for most of the year before being acquired by Washington in a March trade and finishing the year with Hershey.
 In 65 regular season games between the two teams he scored 5 goals with 20 assists and was +14 with 49 penalty minutes.
 The Bears finished fourth in the East Division and lost to Atlantic Division champion Providence in a first round playoff series.
 Genoway made his only playoff appearance in Game 5, replacing an injured Dmitri Orlov, after being a healthy scratch for most of the series.
 He was an even plus/minus with no points and 4 penalty minutes.

 Genoway is an offensive-minded defenseman with good instincts and mobility.
 He is somewhat undersized for the NHL level.

 Genoway was dealt by the Minnesota Wild to the Washington Capitals in March of 2013.
-Genoway had been a contributor at the AHL level during his time in the Wild organization, and is most likely going to be limited to the AHL with the Capitals.
+At 26 Genoway has been primarily a contributor at the AHL level during his pro tenure, and is most likely going to be limited to the AHL with the Capitals.